IIITLucknowSWEngg/CSAICSABTeam009/srs.md

 ### 2.1 Product Perspective

-The Spotify Clone is a multi-platform music streaming application that uses third-party APIs for metadata management.
+The Spotify competitor is a multi-platform music streaming application that uses third-party APIs for metadata management.
 It allows authenticated users to stream music, create playlists, and explore new content.
 The system emphasizes scalability and modularity to ensure performance under heavy user loads.

 ### 2.2 Product Functions